Cran-Marnier Truffles Recipe

 - 2 tablespoons shortening

 - Baking cocoa, optional

-- 2. Remove from the heat; stir in dark chocolate until melted.
-Stir in the marshmallows, Grand Marnier and orange peel until blended.
+- 2. Remove from heat; stir in dark chocolate until melted.
+Stir in marshmallows, Grand Marnier and orange peel until blended.
 Stir in cranberries.
-Transfer to a large bowl.
-Refrigerate for 1-1/2 hours or until easy to handle.
+Transfer to a bowl.
+Refrigerate until easy to handle, about 1-1/2 hours.

 - 3. Shape into 1-in. balls.
-Place on waxed paper-lined baking sheets; cover and refrigerate for 1 hour or until firm.
+Place on waxed paper-lined baking sheets; refrigerate, covered, until firm, about 1 hour.

 1 truffle (calculated without cocoa) equals 96 calories, 5 g fat (3 g saturated fat), 5 mg cholesterol, 14 mg sodium, 13 g carbohydrate, 1 g fiber, 1 g protein.